Articles with "ncaa rule"

 Due to Division 1 sports increasing the amount of early recruiting, Division 1 softball made changes to fall ball recruiting, evaluation days, and noninstitutional camps.
 They seek to try to put an end to early recruitment for student-athletes.
 According to the NCAA, they want to promote the well-being of student-athletes and coaches to ensure competitive

 In life, change is inevitable.
-When it comes to sports, especially college sports, with organizations overseeing its operations, there is always the question of whether the change will benefit the players and competitors or the organization and its accompanying self-interest.
-We will look at the changes that the NCAA is implementing for college wrestling for
+When it comes to sports, especially college sports with organizations overseeing its operations, there is always the question of whether the change is for the benefit of the players and competitors or the organization and its accompanying self-interest.
+Are they trying to benefit the sport or themselves?
+We’ll look at

 When doing research in the recruiting process for my daughter I came across the LRT Sports website.
 I was immediately intrigued as this was another dimension of the recruiting process that many people don't even consider.
 My daughter and I could "short list" schools based on the education she was looking for, as well as the opportunity to play her sport.
 LRT Sports not only gave us pertinent information into the recruiting process with different interviews of coaches and players, it also gave us insight into current and/or former players' opinions on the coach of that school in her sport.
 We could use this information to re-prioritize my daughters list of schools based on this feedback.
 I have many friends that are, or will be, going through this process shortly and I highly recommend using LRT Sports as part of anyone's recruiting process.